parse-community/docs/_includes/parse-server/class-level-permissions.md

 {
  classLevelPermissions:{
    get: {
      [user1.id]: true     // only user1 can get via CLP
    },
  }
 }
 ...

-object.ACL.setPublicRead(false);
+// only user2 is allowed to get via ACL object.ACL.setRead(user2.id, true); object.ACL.setPublicRead(false);
 object.ACL.setPublicWrite(false);
-object.ACL.setRead(user2.id, true); // only user2 is allowed to get via ACL
 ```

-You may expect this will allow both `user1` and `user2` to Get `object`, but because the CLP layer of authentication and the ACL layer are both in effect at all times, it actually makes it so *neither* `user1` nor `user2` can Get `object`:
+You may expect this will allow both `user1` and `user2` to get `object`, but because the CLP layer of authentication and the ACL layer are both in effect at all times, it actually makes it so *neither* `user1` nor `user2` can get `object`:

 * If `user1` tries to get `object`: request will pass CLP layer, but then will be rejected by ACL layer.
 * If `user2` tries to get `object`: it will be rejected at the CLP layer.